CuiZHIQ/MADGCN/README.md

     pip install -r requirements.txt
     ```

 2. Download data.
 You can download our LargeAQ dataset from our GitHub repository.
-Create a separate folder `./dataset` and put all the csv files in the directory.
+Create a separate folder `./dataset` and put all the files in the directory.

 3. Training.
 All the scripts are in the directory `./scripts/MADGCN`.
 For example, if you want to get the forecasting results for the LargeAQ dataset, just run the following command.
 You can check `result.txt` to see the results once training is done, and the log file is in `./logs/largeaq/*.log`.

     ```
     sh ./scripts/MADGCN/largeaq.sh
     ```

 ## Results